BeyondtheAverage/Behavioural-Audit-Reading-Scout/README.md

 ## A simple LangGraph pipeline:

 ### QueryBuilder
-Takes your topic like “behavioural audit reliability of LLMs” and expands into 3–6 search queries.
+Takes ar topic like “behavioural audit reliability of LLMs” and expands into 3–6 search queries.

 ### FetchSemanticScholar
 Calls the Semantic Scholar search API for each query and returns candidates.